-Michael A. Pensabene, Member, Alex Lycoyannis, Member, and Ethan R. Cohen, Associate, of Rosenberg & Estis, P.C., represented Tap Tap, LLC, the commercial netlessee and plaintiff in the proceeding against 558 Seventh Ave.
+Michael A. Pensabene, Member and Ethan R. Cohen, Associate, of Rosenberg & Estis, P.C., represented Tap Tap, LLC, the commercial netlessee and plaintiff in the proceeding against 558 Seventh Ave.
 Corp., before the Appellate Division, First Department.

 Due to Rosenberg & Estis P.C.’s efforts, the Appellate Division reinstated Tap Tap, LLC’s Complaint and motion for a Yellowstone injunction.
 Importantly, this occurred after a notice of termination expired in April 2015, after the landlord commenced a summary proceeding in civil court in May 2015, and after civil court granted summary judgment awarding a final judgment of possession against Tap Tap, LLC in January 2016.

 Rosenberg & Estis, P.C. substituted into the litigation as counsel after the final judgment was entered, and was successful on appeal.